Set up UFT One for Business Process Testing

 - Connect to ALM

-- Install a Unified Functional Testing license on the UFT One machine
+- Install a UFT Ultimate license on the UFT One machine

 - During the UFT One installation, in the installation wizard, install the correct add-ins in the Custom Setup screen.
 For details on the installation process, see the UFT One Installation Guide.